Leveraging Model Guidance to Extract Training Data from Personalized Diffusion Models: Experiments

 Naturally, this raises the question of whether these defense methods can also protect against extraction techniques.
 To explore this, we conducted experiments on FineXtract under two defenses: Cutout~\citep{mia-defense2}, and RandAugment~\citep{mia-defense3}.
 Notably, RandAugment is recognized as a strong privacy-preserving defense at the cost of severe decline in generation quality~\citep{mia-dm1}.

 The results presented in Tab.~\ref{tab:defense} illustrate how these methods can partially defend FineXtract, though at the cost of generation performance.
 Cutout and RandAugment indeed proves to be quite strong at defense.
 However, as shown in Fig. \ref{defense:fig}, the added transformations render the output images largely unusable, making them difficult to leverage in practice.
+Quantitative measurements of this unusability are provided in Appendix Section \ref{pre-defense-quality}.
 Our results highlight that while these approaches may be partially effective in defense, there is a lack of research on how to fine-tune models on such transformed data while preserving the defensive effects.
 This remains an area for further investigation.